TTudino/Data-Science-Portfolio-Udacity/README.md

 # Data-Science-Portfolio-Udacity
-This repo stores the Data Science projects created by me during the Udacity Data Analyst nano degree.
+This repo stores the Data Science projects that I have created during the Udacity Data Analyst nano degree program.